 One particular element to consider is the source of wealth and funds for each client.
 The Act also introduces the concept of the Unexplained Wealth Order, where authorities can apply to the High Court for an order requiring individuals under suspicion of a serious crime to explain where they have obtained their wealth from.
 Businesses would be advised to scrutinise sources of wealth for their highest risk individuals carefully, as part of ensuring preventative measures are reasonable.

-Care with third parties
+Ensure due diligence when dealing with third parties

 The Act has another complication – the actions of what are termed associated persons will also result in potential liability for the business.
 So, whether services are outsourced or someone acts as an agent, their procedures and controls will also need to be assessed, and will need to be deemed suitably reasonable.
 This is an area where due diligence will be required, and possibly even some form of attestation about the strength of their controls.
 In some cases, contracts may even need to be reworded.